- Use Cases

 LinkedIn will display your name, picture and your headline on most of your communications with other LinkedIn members, so invest the time to make it work for you!

-Your LinkedIn profile headline serves to showcase who you are and how you help in 120 characters or less.
-Additionally, if you can, try to include your company name in the headline as well.
+Use LinkedIn to showcase who you are and how you help in 220 characters or less.
+Additionally, if you can, try to include your company name in the header as well.

 Make Sure Your LinkedIn Profile Headline:

-120 characters may not seem like a lot to fit all that information in there, but just take a look at some examples of the best LinkedIn headlines that we transformed for our clients.
+220 characters may not seem like a lot to fit all that information in there, but just take a look at some examples of the best LinkedIn headlines that we transformed for our clients.
 It can be done!
-Here’s two examples:
+Here are two examples:

-Your LinkedIn profile summary (sometimes referred to as a Background section) is a crucial part of your profile.
-You have 2000 characters to describe in detail who you are, what you do and whom you serve.
+Your About section is a crucial part of marketing your profile.
+You have 2600 characters to describe in detail who you are, what you do and whom you serve.
 If you want to have more sales conversations and really be successful, it needs to be all about your audience!

-Use this space wisely to emphasize your value to the reader – it doesn’t have to be your number of years in business or even your specific accomplishments.
-And while LinkedIn Profile SEO is vital, the flow of your Summary, the story you tell and the insights you provide are just as or even more critical.
+Use this space to highlight your value to the reader.
+It doesn’t have to be about your years in business or specific accomplishments.
+And while LinkedIn Profile SEO is vital, the flow of your About section, the story you tell and the insights you provide are just as or even more critical.
 A buyer-centric profile will build trust and credibility.

 Make sure to focus on your audience’s wants and needs.
 If you don’t address their pain points and show that you are a resource to them, you will not be an attractive option for them to seek your help.